Sunday, December 29, 2024

 The reason for this set of preferences is simple.
 Our country can recover from economic damage.
 It has done so many time.
 But it cannot survive as a true democratic republic if the rule of law is subverted.

-Thus the importance of rule number on in any smart authoritarian's playbook.
+Thus the importance of rule number one in any smart authoritarian's playbook.
 Don't do anything unpopular until after you have consolidated complete power into your hands.
 Taking unpopular actions before you consolidate power will generate pushback and risks thwarting the attempt.
 But if you truly manage to consolidate power, then you are free to take unpopular actions if you want because it will be too late to stop you.
 Hugo Chavez and Erdogan Recep and classic examples of smart authoritarians who followed this rule.

 Trump, certainly, is not smart, but the grownups in the room just might turn out to be smart authoritarians who understand this rule.